RoboJackets/software-training-old/projects/week_7/Instructions.md

 ```

 This runs the action client and sets use_sim_time to true so that all nodes are using the same time source.
-We will come back to this once we have that code finished.

 ## 3 Instructions